Dating should be less about matching outward circumstances than meeting your inner necessity. ~ Mark Amend

 My YouTube video Part One of “My Story” from abuse victim to finding the most loving husband in the world HERE

-If you think this article would help someone you know, please share via the SOCIAL SHARE buttons:
+If this article helped you or will help someone else, please share via your favorite SOCIAL SHARE SITE: